 A little bit touristy, but for good reason!
 The Chinese food here is top-notch!
 Make sure to order the garlic noodles and sesame chicken!
 Mmm… my favorite!
 Hop across the street (or a few) to get Chinese Mai Tai’s at Li Po’s to end your night! ✓

 Once known for their flamingo mural (that’s sadly painted over), this Cuban hot spot is wellll worth a visit.
 I finally checked this fancy-ish fast and casual spot off my San Francisco food bucket list!
-I ordered a pollo bowl, but I’ve heard their Cubanos are outta this world.
+I ordered a pollo bowl, but I’ve heard their Cubanos are outta this world as well.
 Look down – the spot boasts beautiful floor tiles (perfect for your Instagram).
 And don’t miss out on a moonbar (ice cream dipped in chocolate) and that new gorgeous floral mural out front (one of the best photo spots in SF!)! ✓

 Ingredient-focused Californian eats & creative cocktails in a lively, 2-story setting.